mattbierner/akh-dcont/README.md

 Delimted continuation monad for [Akh Javascript monad transformer collection](https://github.com/mattbierner/akh)

 ## API
-The [delimited continuation][dcont] transformer, `akh::trans::dcont`, layers delimited control over a monad.
-The base type, `aka::dcont`, provides delimited control on its own.
+The [delimited continuation][dcont] transformer, `DContT`, layers delimited control over a monad.
+The base type, `DCont`, provides delimited control on its own.
 The delimited continuation transformer is a monad, functor, and applicative functor.

 ```js